PureHolisticWellness lotus logoPureHolisticWellness

 One of the latest trends in the ever-changing beauty industry is holistic and natural skincare.
 Many consumers are turning to their kitchens for beauty remedies as they become more aware of what they put on their skin.
 The clean beauty trend reflects a broader movement towards smarter ingredient sourcing, more than just the avoidance of harsh chemicals.
 In this post, we will discover seven such everyday kitchen ingredients that can also be beautiful skincare assets, bridging the gap between the realms of culinary arts and beauty.

-The Rise Natural Beauty Hacks
+The Rise of Natural Beauty Hacks

 Never have we seen so many buzzy key ingredient starring ethos, frilly pink packaging and affirming claims surrounding the magic of one-go products for this more-is-more skincare culture than now but Holistic Beauty is more than a buzzword or product strategy tag line…it’s an approach to skin health that looks a little beyond simply using face cream by views ‘beauty’ as not just physical appearance – but also mind-body-soul wellness.
 It understands that real beauty comes from within, and is directly related to how we feel overall.
 Holistic beauty practices leave the skin nourished and help the body find balance and harmony through natural ingredients.

-Best Beauty Hacks
+Why Kitchen Beauty Hacks Work

 1. Honey: Nature's Golden Elixir